 Lincoln's High Bridge is the oldest bridge in the United Kingdom which still has buildings on it, dating back to 1160AD.

-In the centre of the High Street, spread across two levels, the Waterside Shopping Centre has all your favourite shops under one roof - so the weather is never a problem.
+In the centre of the High Street, spread across two levels, the Waterside Shopping Centre has all your favourite shops under one roof and a play area for toddlers.

 Providing locally sourced meat, bread and other produce along with cooked and baked goods to take away on Sincil Street.